| Title: | D-Score for Child Development |

 Vector of equally spaced quadrature points. |

-A vector of length(d)
+A vector of length(d) elements with

 the prior density estimate at each quadature point.